Personal Injury Law

 Bus accidents kill over a hundred people every year.
 Approximately four to eleven children are killed annually.
 Bus accidents, like truck accidents, can cause enormous damage.
 Much of the harm occurs to those outside the bus because the average car is demolished by the impact.
 A bus on pedestrian accident is likely to cause considerable harm or death.
 Passengers in buses suffer injury if the bus collides with a large, solid object, or if it swerves or stops abruptly.

-The experienced Oakland bus accident attorneys at Spencer Young Law hold private and government bus operators accountable.
+The experienced Oakland bus accident team at Spencer Young Law holds private and government bus operators accountable.
 When injuries occur, someone needs to make it right.
 Unfortunately, we have all, to some extent, outsourced our duty to make up for harm to insurance companies.
 This turns a tragedy into another unpleasant event: a lawsuit over who is going to pay.
 We enjoy this fight because we get to help families heal and rebuild by holding the guilty party accountable.
 If you or someone you know has been in a bus accident, call now for free consultation.

 There are different types of bus services which give rise to different types of bus lawsuits in the event of an accident.
 Urban or suburban bus transport systems are the most common type of bus used to move people along regularly scheduled routes and stopping at scheduled local stops.
 Express bus services, also known as commuter buses, tend to run faster than normal urban buses between two or more points of interest.
 Long distance coach services are often intercity or interstate.
 Finally, there are specialist bus services, such as school buses and airport transport buses, that focus on moving people along more specialized routes.